tlefko/XPS13-9350-Catalina/README.md

  - Do not be alarmed if the installer takes a long time to boot into, this is expected
  - Once you have done this step, use F12 to select the USB and boot into the installer from the SSD in the options menu. (you cannot boot natively yet as the EFI isn't copied into the SSD yet.
  - Setup computer as normal, touchpad, brightness, etc, should all be functioning at this point.
 Same with wifi.
 Then, you should using Clover configurator copy the contents of the USB EFI into the EFI folder of your SSD EFI partition (in the folder)
- - Now we will add this as.
+ - Now we will add this as a native boot option.
  - Setup computer as normal, touchpad, brightness, etc, should all be functioning at this point.
 Same with wifi.
 Then, you should using Clover configurator copy the contents of the USB EFI into the EFI folder of your SSD EFI partition (in the folder)
- - Now will we add this as a boot entry so you can always boot from this natively without the USB
+ - Now will we add this as a boot entry so you can always boot from this natively without the USB.

  # Boot Entry Setup
  - Boot into the BIOS of the computer, then navigate to the Boot setup (or entries (not sure what it is called exactly, but it will be a list of the options your computer selects to boot)